2010 Baghdad church siege: American pastor threatens to burn the Quran

-In the beginning of September 2010, the Reverend Terry Jones in Gainesville, Florida, U.S.A., announced he would burn a Quran on 11 September 2010.
+In the beginning of September 2010, the Reverend Terry Jones in Gainesville, Florida, U.S., announced he would burn a Quran on 11 September 2010.
 A team from The New York Times went to the Sayidat al-Nejat Syrian Catholic church in Baghdad and noticed concrete bollards, razor wire, and oil drums filled with cement barricading the entrance—apparently the church was preparing for the worst.

 The Times journalists spoke there with Father Thaer Abdal, who said he was worried that the threatened Quran-burning would cause Christians in Iraq to be targeted again after a period of relative calm, and said:

 I would like to send a message to the pastor who is in America; he lives in a society that protects humans and religious beliefs.
 Why would he want to harm Christians in Iraq?
 This is dangerous.
 He should realize that we live in cultures of various denominations, especially in Iraq.